joffrey-bion/chrome-devtools-kotlin/README.md

 ## Protocol version & Code generation

-This client is partly generated based on information from the "latest" (a.k.a ["tip-of-tree"](https://chromedevtools.github.io/devtools-protocol/tot/)) JSON descriptors found in the [ChromeDevTools/devtools-protocol](https://github.com/ChromeDevTools/devtools-protocol/tree/master/json) repository.
+Part of this client is generated based on information from the "latest" (a.k.a ["tip-of-tree"](https://chromedevtools.github.io/devtools-protocol/tot/)) JSON descriptors found in the [ChromeDevTools/devtools-protocol](https://github.com/ChromeDevTools/devtools-protocol/tree/master/json) repository.
 All the domains' commands and events defined in these protocol descriptors are therefore available in